 Thermal performance - the systems can be used to improve the thermal performance of external walls and can contribute to satisfying the requirements of the national Building Regulations (see section 6).
 Strength and stability - the systems can adequately resist wind loads and have sufficient resistance to impact damage.
 The impact resistance is dependent on the finish chosen (see section 7).

-Behaviour in relation to fire - the systems have a reaction to fire classification of B-s2, d0 in accordance with BS EN 13501-1 : 2007 (see section 8).
+Behaviour in relation to fire - the systems can have an A2-s1, d0 reaction to fire classification in accordance with BS EN 13501-1 : 2007 (see section 8).